^

 • Atypical timbre of voice, hoarseness.

-• Frequent sensation of chills.
+• Frequent feeling of chills.

-• Headache with no other objective reasons.
+• Headache that has no other objective causes.

 • Enlarged lymph nodes.